Caltech-IPAC/jupyter_firefly_extensions/README.md

 # jupyter_firefly_extensions

-A Jupyterlab extension for rendering FITS images with Firefly.
+JupyterLab extensions for rendering FITS and displaying tables, images, & charts with Firefly.

-This package is in the development phase. `jupyter_firefly_extensions` is installable via npm (Javascript side) and pip (Python side).

 ## Overview

-This extension adds the following features to JupyterLab:
+These extensions add the following features to JupyterLab:

-  - Double click or right-click on a FITS file and see it in a tab
+  - Open a FITS file from the file browser and see it in a tab.
-  - Start the full Firefly viewer in a tab.
+  - Start the full Firefly viewer in a tab (either through launcher or command palette).
-  - Use `FireflyClient` in a Python notebook to start Firefly in a tab and send data (tables, images, charts) to it using the `FireflyClient` API
+  - Use `FireflyClient` in notebook to start Firefly in a tab and send data (tables, images, charts) to it using the `FireflyClient` python API.
-  - The `SlateWidget` is a full Firefly viewer widget that provides a `FireflyClient` instance to embed a full Firefly in a notebook as a widget

 ## Prerequisites

-* JupyterLab ^0.35.1,<4
-* nodejs
-* astropy ^3.0.0
+* JupyterLab ^4.0.0 - where these extensions will run.
+Check past releases if you are using JupyterLab<4.
-* firefly_client ^2.1.1

-The `firefly_client` package can be installed with `pip install firefly_client`.
+* firefly_client ^2.1.1 - can be installed with `pip install firefly_client`.

+* Firefly server - you can run it locally via a Firefly Docker image obtained from https://hub.docker.com/r/ipac/firefly.

+* astropy ^3.0.0 - (optional) used for convenience in example notebooks.

 ### _Very Important_: first setup the Firefly URL - 3 ways